 Complete Communities Transportation Planning Project

-The Milwaukee County Department of Transportation (MCDOT) has launched a new safety initiative.
-The Complete Communities Transportation Planning Project is an effort to increase multimodal safety and address reckless driving across all 19 municipalities in Milwaukee County.
-With support from the Wisconsin Department of Transportation (WisDOT) Transportation Alternatives Program (TAP) and as part of the federal Safe Streets and Roads for All (SS4A) program, Milwaukee County is working collaboratively with municipal leaders across the County to develop a comprehensive, data-driven, countywide plan.
-Sixteen of Milwaukee County’s 19 municipalities have signed letters of support for this important effort.
+The Milwaukee County Department of Transportation (MCDOT) has launched the Complete Communities Transportation Planning Project.
+This is effort to increase multimodal safety and address reckless driving across all 19 municipalities in Milwaukee County.
+With support from the Wisconsin Department of Transportation (WisDOT) Transportation Alternatives Program (TAP) and as part of the Federal (USDOT) Safe Streets and Roads for All (SS4A) program, Milwaukee County is working collaboratively with municipal leaders across the County to develop a comprehensive, data-driven, countywide plan.
+Find out more here.

-As an opportunity to engage with and hear from residents, an initial step in the planning process is to host a Safe Streets Roadshow beginning in June for each of Milwaukee County’s 19 municipalities.
-The Safe Streets Roadshow will gather feedback from residents to understand how Milwaukee County municipalities and all roadway users are impacted by reckless driving.
-The roadshow will also provide an overview of the project, goals and timeline.
+As an opportunity to engage with and hear from residents, an initial step in the planning process was to host a Safe Streets Roadshow beginning in June 2023 for each of Milwaukee County’s 19 municipalities.
+The Safe Streets Roadshow gathered feedback from residents to understand how Milwaukee County municipalities and all roadway users are impacted by reckless driving.
+The roadshow also provided an overview of the project, goals and timeline.

 Milwaukee County Department of Transportation Director’s Office staff have joined Coalition for Safe Driving MKE and the Sherman Park Reckless Driving Task Force on a consistent basis to discuss reckless driving prevention efforts and to build bridges between residents, neighborhoods and local government.